BBC: Radio

 The BBC has ten radio stations serving the whole of the UK, a further seven stations in the "national regions" (Wales, Scotland, and Northern Ireland), and 39 other local stations serving defined areas of England.
-Of the ten national stations, five are major stations and are available on FM and/or AM as well as on DAB and online.
-These are BBC Radio 1, offering new music and popular styles and being notable for its chart show; BBC Radio 2, playing Adult contemporary, country and soul music amongst many other genres; BBC Radio 3, presenting classical and jazz music together with some spoken-word programming of a cultural nature in the evenings; BBC Radio 4, focusing on current affairs, factual and other speech-based programming, including drama and comedy; and BBC Radio 5 Live, broadcasting 24-hour news, sport and talk programmes.
+Of the ten national stations, five are major stations and are available on FM or AM as well as on DAB and online.
+These are BBC Radio 1, offering new contemporary music and popular styles and being notable for its chart show; BBC Radio 2, playing adult contemporary, country and soul music amongst many other genres; BBC Radio 3, presenting classical and jazz music together with some spoken-word programming of a cultural nature in the evenings; BBC Radio 4, focusing on news, factual and other speech-based programming, including drama and comedy; and BBC Radio 5 Live, broadcasting 24-hour news, sport and talk programming.

 In addition to these five stations, the BBC runs a further five stations that broadcast on DAB and online only.
 These stations supplement and expand on the big five stations, and were launched in 2002.
-BBC Radio 1Xtra sisters Radio 1, and broadcasts new black music and urban tracks.
-BBC Radio 5 Live Sports Extra sisters 5 Live and offers extra sport analysis, including broadcasting sports that previously were not covered.
+BBC Radio 1Xtra sisters Radio 1, and broadcasts new Black music and urban tracks.
+BBC Radio 5 Sports Extra sisters 5 Live and offers extra sport analysis, including broadcasting sports that previously were not covered.
 BBC Radio 6 Music offers alternative music genres and is notable as a platform for new artists.

-BBC Radio 7, later renamed BBC Radio 4 Extra, provided archive drama, comedy and children's programming.
-Following the change to Radio 4 Extra, the service has dropped a defined children's strand in favour of family-friendly drama and comedy.
-In addition, new programmes to complement Radio 4 programmes were introduced such as Ambridge Extra, and Desert Island Discs revisited.
+BBC Radio 7, later renamed BBC Radio 4 Extra, provides archive drama, comedy and children's programming.
 The final station is the BBC Asian Network, providing music, talk and news to this section of the community.
-This station evolved out of Local radio stations serving certain areas, and as such this station is available on Medium Wave frequency in some areas of the Midlands.
+This station evolved out of Local radio stations serving certain areas, and as such this station is available on medium wave frequency in some areas of the Midlands.

 As well as the national stations, the BBC also provides 40 BBC Local Radio stations in England and the Channel Islands, each named for and covering a particular city and its surrounding area (e.g. BBC Radio Bristol), county or region (e.g. BBC Three Counties Radio), or geographical area (e.g. BBC Radio Solent covering the central south coast).
 A further six stations broadcast in what the BBC terms "the national regions": Wales, Scotland, and Northern Ireland.
-These are BBC Radio Wales (in English), BBC Radio Cymru (in Welsh), BBC Radio Scotland (in English), BBC Radio nan Gaidheal (in Scottish Gaelic), BBC Radio Ulster, and BBC Radio Foyle, the latter being an opt-out station from Radio Ulster for the north-west of Northern Ireland.
+These are BBC Radio Wales (in English), BBC Radio Cymru (in Welsh), BBC Radio Scotland (in English), BBC Radio nan Gàidheal (in Scottish Gaelic), BBC Radio Ulster, and BBC Radio Foyle, the latter being an opt-out station from Radio Ulster for the north-west of Northern Ireland.